mdhkrmd/arduino-code/README.md

 # arduino-proj
-Some Code are error maybe.
+Some Code are error.
 So it just for my backup.
-Thanks